hazelcast/hazelcast-jet/site/docs/operations/cluster-sizing.md

 To size the cluster for your use case, you must first be able to answer the following questions:

-- What are the throughput and latency requirements?
+* What are the throughput and latency requirements?
-- How many concurrent Jobs shall the cluster run?
+* How many concurrent Jobs shall the cluster run?
-- Fault tolerance requirements
+* Fault tolerance requirements
-- Characteristics of the data (number of input partitions, key distribution and , size of the dataset)
+* How long is the error window?
-- Shape of the pipelines (operations used, external systems involved)
+* Shape of the pipelines (operations used, external systems involved)
+* Characteristics of the data to be processed such as partitioning, key distribution and record size
-- Source and sink capacity
+* Source and sink capacity
-- Network throughput
-- How long is the error window?

 ## Determining cluster size

-Even a single Jet instance can host and run hundreds of jobs at a time.
+Even a single Jet instance running on a [recommended server](#recommended-configuration) can host hundreds of jobs at a time.
 The clustered setup improves the  performance (throughput and latency) of hosted jobs and increases the  resilience.

 A cluster with 3 members is a minimum count for fault tolerant operations.
 Generally, you need ```n+1``` cluster members to tolerate